Traditional demand vs branded demand

 Next, align content across channels.
 Branded demand content, like thought leadership pieces, needs to inform and support traditional demand generation campaigns, like webinars and email sequences.
 The transition between brand-building content and more sales-focused materials should feel seamless.

-Traditional demand gen often relies on user data to segment and target leads, but when combined with branded content, personalised experiences can be created.
-Data from previous branded content engagements, for instance, can be used to send personalised emails more aligned to a customer’s interests, encouraging conversion, without the need for a hard sell.
+Traditional demand gen often relies on user data to segment and target leads, but when combined with branded content, personalized experiences can be created.
+Data from previous branded content engagements, for instance, can be used to send personalized emails more aligned to a customer’s interests, encouraging conversion, without the need for a hard sell.

 Because customers now interact with brands across multiple touchpoints, combining both approaches ensures a more cohesive customer experience, with consistent messaging that moves them along seamlessly.